lambdahuang/RaspberryPi-Webcam/README.md

 1. `Live` video stream.
 2. Purely `python-based` applet.
 3. Support `image playback`, server periodically dump images to files.
-4. `Web-based` server, DOES NOT require any client.
+4. `Web-based` server, DOES NOT require any client software besides a browser.
 5. Support `global deployment`, as long as you have a public IP to run the server!